o-bissing/premier-league-database-etl/README.md

 ORDER BY home_points DESC, goals_scored_at_home DESC;
 ```

-With following results (visualized using Power BI):
+Unfortunately, longest winning streaks for each team query was a bit too ambitious so I had to use ChatGPT to figure it out.

+## Power BI report

+To get map visualisations data adjustments in Power BI were neccesary.
+To get map to "see" cities: fetched city info was loaded in a inappropriate format and also naming needed to be adjusted since maps do not recognize them if there is additional information, for example "Wolverhampton, West Midlands" needed to be changed to just "Wolverhampton".

+Finally I came up with the following visualisations:

 ![Power BI visualisation](img/Power_BI_visualisation.jpg)

-!!!
-To get map visualisations data adjustments in Power BI were neccesary (to get map to see cities: fetched city info was loaded in a inappropriate format and also naming needed to be adjusted since maps do not recognize them if there is additional information, for example "Wolverhampton, West Midlands" needed to be changed to just "Wolverhampton").